Probing the Weinberg Operator at Colliders

 \textbf{\textit{Acknowledgements}}~-- JN and KP acknowledge support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- EXC 2121 ``Quantum Universe'' – 390833306.
-RR is supported under the UCLouvain fund ``MOVE-IN Louvain.''
-This work has received funding from the European Union's Horizon 2020 research and innovation programme as part of the Marie Skłodowska-Curie Innovative Training Network MCnetITN3 (grant agreement No.~722104), FNRS “Excellence of Science” EOS be.h Project No.~30820817.
+RR acknowledges the support of Narodowe Centrum Nauki under Grant No. 2019/34/E/ST2/ 00186, and the UCLouvain fund ``MOVE-IN Louvain.''
+This work received funding from the European Union's Horizon 2020 research and innovation programme as part of the Marie Skłodowska-Curie Innovative Training Network MCnetITN3 (grant agreement No.~722104), FNRS “Excellence of Science” EOS be.h Project No.~30820817.
 Computational resources have been provided by the supercomputing facilities of the Universit\'e catholique de Louvain (CISM/UCL) and the Consortium des \'Equipements de Calcul Intensif en F\'ed\'eration Wallonie Bruxelles (C\'ECI) funded by the Fond de la Recherche Scientifique de Belgique (F.R.S.-FNRS) under convention 2.5020.11 and by the Walloon Region. \\

-\textbf{\textit{Appendix}}~-- In this appendix we provide additional details of our methodology and simulation setup.
+\textbf{\textit{Appendix: Technical details on methodology}}~-- In this appendix we provide additional discussions and details of our methodology.